autogoal/autogoal/docs/index.md

 ## Installation

+Installation is very simple:

+    pip install autogoal

+However, `autogoal` comes with a bunch of optional dependencies.
+You can install them all with:

+    pip install autogoal[all]

+To fine-pick which dependencies you want, read the [dependencies section](/dependencies/).

-The easiest way to get AutoGOAL up and running right now is to pull the development Docker image:
+The easiest way to get AutoGOAL up and running with all the dependencies to pull the development Docker image, which is somewhat big (~4.8 GB):

     docker pull autogoal/autogoal

 Instructions for setting up Docker are available [here](https://www.docker.com/get-started).

-!!! note
-    A proper Python package is in the making.
-However, for anonymity reasons this package will not published until the anonymity period for EMNLP 2020 ends.

 ### Installing from source